 Overall, 2e college students need more attention than they currently receive — from college admissions officers, academic advisors, disability services offices, and from giftedness researchers themselves.
 Parents and advisors can likely help 2e students by normalizing the use of college support services, researching available options, and supporting students’ strengths.

 If you’d like to read the whole article summarizing these studies, you can read it below or on 2eNews.com.
 Links to the studies themselves are at the bottom of this page.

 Does your gifted high school student have a learning disability or a big gap between their reading and math scores?
 I hope some of these ideas are helpful.
-If you’d like professional help making a plan for college, my parent consultation services may be a good fit.
-The first step is to schedule a free 20-minute phone call to discuss your situation.
+If you’d like professional help making a plan for college, or if you're looking for more resources and strategies designed with gifted and 2e kids and teens in mind, my parent consultation services may be a good fit.
+The first step is to schedule a free 20-minute call with me to discuss your situation.

 Research: How to Support 2e College Students, originally published on 2eNews.com

 Many students with learning disabilities never graduate college, but little research has examined whether gifted students with learning disabilities show similar struggles.
 Are twice-exceptional (2e) students likely to excel in college like their gifted peers?
 Or are they at risk of academic failure and dropout, given the organizational and academic demands of higher education?